awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 ## Oracle File Size Limits in Amazon RDS<a name="Oracle.Concepts.file-size-limits"></a>

 The maximum file size on Amazon RDS Oracle DB instances is 16 TiB\.
-If you try to resize a data file in a bigfile tablespace to a value over the limit, you receive an error such as the following:
+If you try to resize a data file in a bigfile tablespace to a value over the limit, you receive an error such as the following\.

 ```
 ORA-01237: cannot extend datafile 6